 Criteria for picking out the best fitness trackers.

 Monitoring sporting activities can be difficult, especially bearing the fact that most are physical activities.
-That’s why a fitness tracker comes in as a very handy device, the perfect device to track your sporting activities with utmost accuracy.
+That’s why a fitness watch or tracker comes in as a very handy device, the perfect device to track your sporting activities with utmost accuracy.
 It’s more like an electronic finger on your pulse that monitors and measures your vital signs, quality of sleep and step count periodically.

 2017 has seen the fitness trackers market filled with very impressive devices, most are able to perform their tracking job effectively.
 But then we only give the best the utmost attention.
-It’s important to note that the best fitness trackers are a little costlier, and are not flimsy plastic activity bands.
+It’s important to note that the best fitness trackers might be a little costlier, and are not flimsy plastic activity bands.

 Below are the factors we looked at in making sure we come up with the best fitness trackers for you.

 Fitness trackers have been made to come in different designs.
 Being an outwear its important you get the perfect design that will not only suite you but also be fashionable to you.
 Many fitness trackers are made to be like the traditional watch, perfect around the wrist.
 In case you are the stylish type there are fancier options of the fitness trackers like those that are worn around the neck like pendants, or clips on your running clothes.
 Fitness watches/ trackers are becoming more stylish, embracing more variety of color and designs some have even collaborated with fashion designers to make sure that they stand out in terms of style and functionality.
 Though its trendier to have workout tracking devices that resemble traditional looking watch.
 Gone are the days when you had only to consider the color when picking a stylish trackers, fitness watches now have a wide variety of options to pick from.